Industry News

 Email marketing: newsletters sent to subscribers

-Paid advertising: Google Ads, Meta Ads campaigns, and TikTok Ads
+Paid advertising: Google Ads, Meta Ads and TikTok Ads

 Structuring briefs to improve collaboration